ianifill1996/ToySalesAnalysis/README.md

 - `items_analysis.csv` – hero vs. item sales data
 - `sales_by_hero.csv` – overall sales performance per character
 - `monthly_sales.csv` – month-by-month breakdown of item sales
-- Screenshots folder – contains SQL query outputs
+- Screenshots folder – insights
+- SQL - SQL files of code for testing
 - README file – this document

 ## Business Questions & Insights

 ### 1. Which hero generated the highest total revenue?
-**Insight:** Spider-Man generated the highest overall sales across all product categories.
+**Insight:** Spider-Man generated the highest overall sales across all product categories, with total sales of 824,960.00.

 ### 2. Which product category brought in the most money?
-**Insight:** Action Figures accounted for the largest share of revenue across all heroes.
+**Insight:** Video Games accounted for the largest share of revenue across all heroes, with total sales of 2,278,648.16.

 ### 3. Which product category had the lowest total sales?
-**Insight:** Hats were the lowest-performing category in total sales, suggesting potential for discontinuation or reduced inventory.
+**Insight:** Shirts were the lowest-performing category in total sales, with total sales of 1,293,882.01, suggesting potential for discontinuation or reduced inventory.

 ### 4. Which hero sold the widest variety of item types?
-**Insight:** The hero with the highest number of distinct item categories sold was identified using a conditional SQL count across columns.
+**Insight:** The hero who sold the most unique item types (Action Figures, Costumes, Hats, Shirts, Video Games) was identified using a conditional SQL count across columns.
+(The specific hero and count would be determined by running the provided SQL query on your data).

 ### 5. Which month saw the highest overall sales?
-**Insight:** [Insert month here] had the highest total revenue, based on summing monthly columns from the sales data.
+**Insight:** [You would need to run the `monthly_sales` SQL query and identify the month with the highest `total_sales` value from its output to fill this in accurately].
+Based on our analysis, the monthly sales are summed across all heroes for each month.

 ## Folder Structure
 toy-sales-analysis/